rdkcentral/rdkb-halif-emmc/docs/pages/eMMCHalSpec.md

 ## Memory Model

-eMMC HAL client module is responsible to allocate and deallocate memory for necessary API's to store information as specified in API Documentation.
+eMMC HAL is responsible to allocate and deallocate memory for necessary API's to store information as specified in API Documentation.
-Different 3rd party vendors allowed to allocate memory for internal operational requirements.
-In this case 3rd party implementations should be responsible to deallocate internally.

-TODO:
+Third-party vendors are required to allocate memory to meet their operational needs.
+In doing so, the vendor should also ensure they execute internal deallocation within their implementation.

-State a footprint requirement.
+TODO: State a footprint requirement.
 Example: This should not exceed XXXX KB.

 ## Power Management Requirements

 The eMMC HAL is not involved in any of the power management operation.
-Any power management state transitions MUST not affect the operation of the eMMC HAL.

 ## Asynchronous Notification Model